 With your investment strategy lined up, it’s time to prepare yourself for the tenants in your investment properties.
 But before you put on your landlord hat and begin conducting interviews, as a landlord, you’re responsible for being aware of local, state, and federal laws that govern discrimination and your screening criteria for tenants.

 Now, of course, every investor seeks out the perfect tenant, one that never causes damage and is always timely with their payments, renewing their lease year after year.
 No matter how sound your investment is, without good tenants, your income stream is unsteady.
 Good tenants are the backbone of successful real estate investment portfolios.

 But how do you sort through the hundreds of applicants to find these gems?
-Read on as we explore four tips for interviewing prospective tenants for your Atlanta rental property.
+Read on as we explore four tips for interviewing prospective tenants for your Tri-Cities rental property.

 Background and Credit

 The initial application process is no time to trust your gut or skip a step because you have a good feeling about a prospective tenant, which leads to our next tip for interviewing prospective tenants for your Tri-Cities rental property.
 First, run a complete background and credit check on every single applicant.
 Previous evictions are a red flag to proceed with caution, but you should remain fair in your consideration and take it on a case-by-case basis.
 Circumstances in life can cause blips on our credit history; consider how they have resolved their credit issues.
 If there is a criminal record and they have paid their debt to society, carefully weigh the type of crime and how much time has passed since the last incident.
 Take the time to ensure that you’re not placing someone with a long and uninterrupted history of violent crimes into your properties.